commercelayer/dashboard-apps/README.md

 # Dashboard apps

-Any Commerce Layer account comes with a hosted version of these applications, as part of the Dashboard hub, and it is automatically enabled for admin users.
+Any Commerce Layer account comes with the hosted version of a full set of Dashboard applications, automatically enabled for admin users.
 An admin can then enable one or more apps for other organization members giving each member full or read-only access.
+For an updated list of the available applications, check the [`apps`](apps) folder of this repository or read more [here](https://commercelayer.github.io/app-elements/?path=/docs/getting-started-applications--docs).

 It's possible to clone this repository and add one or more apps to your Dashboard hub, in order to customize every part of the code and start using your own and self-hosted version.
+For more information on how to do it, read more [here](https://commercelayer.github.io/app-elements/?path=/docs/getting-started-custom-apps--docs).

 ## Table of contents